 Know when the different competitions take place and know what the map of the Olympic Park looks like.
-Make sure to bookmark and check the official Olympic website, like the Rio2016 website for the next summer Olympics and join the mailing list of your national Olympic committe, like TeamUSA.
+Make sure to bookmark and check the official Olympic website, like the Pyeongchang2018 website for the next winter Olympics and join the mailing list of your national Olympic committe, like TeamUSA.
 They offer a lot of information on staying safe and have useful “how to get there” topics.

 The Olympic experience is more than just attending the competitions, so make sure you know about the Medal ceremony.
 How to get in your nations Olympic house for the after party and see who else is going.

 No 2: Don’t plan your schedule too tight

 It’s easy to think you have to visit as many competitions as possible, but planning your schedule too tight, might be a real problem in the end.
 You have to remember that this isn’t just any normal sports event.
 It’s the Olympics.
 There are a huge number of people involved and travelling from one venue to another might take more time than you’d think.
 Distances can be huge and the scale of the Olympic park might have you walking a bit more than you thought.